Macchiato0/Data_clean/README.md

+# Data_clean
-# Data_clean countains some notes and tips of data structure and data convertion method
+ some notes and tips of data structure, data type, data conversion